Yamato-class battleship: Armor

 Designed to engage multiple enemy battleships simultaneously, the Yamatos were fitted with heavy armor plating described by naval historian Mark Stille as providing "an unparalleled degree of protection in surface combat".
 The main belt of armor along the side of the vessel was up to 410 mm thick, with transverse bulkheads of the armoured citadel up to 355 mm thick.
-A lower belt armor 200 mm thick extending below the main belt was included in the ships as a response to gunnery experiments upon and the new Japanese Type 91 shell which could travel great lengths underwater.
+A lower belt armor 200 mm thick extending below the main belt was included in the ships as a response to gunnery experiments upon and the new Japanese Type 91 shell, which could travel great lengths underwater.
 Furthermore, the top hull shape was very advanced, the peculiar sideways curving effectively maximizing armor protection and structural rigidity while optimizing weight.
 The armor on the main turrets surpassed even that of the main belt, with turret face plating 650 mm thick.
 Armor plates in both the main belt and main turrets were made of Vickers Hardened steel, which was a face-hardened steel armor.
 Main armored deck—200 mm thick—was composed of a nickel-chromium-molybdenum alloy.
 Ballistics tests at the proving ground at Kamegakubi demonstrated the deck alloy to be superior to the homogeneous Vickers plates by 10–15%.
 Additional plating was designed by manipulating the chromium and nickel composition of the alloy.
-Higher contents of nickel allowed the plate to be rolled and bent without developing fracture properties.
+Higher contents of nickel allowed the plate to be rolled and bent without developing fractures.

-For torpedo protection, a multiple bulkhead side protection system was used which consisted of several void spaces as well as the lower belt armor; the system has a depth of 5.1 m and was designed to withstand a 400 kg TNT charge.
+For torpedo protection, a multiple-bulkhead side-protection system was used, which consisted of several void spaces, as well as the lower belt armor; the system has a depth of 5.1 m and was designed to withstand a 400 kg TNT charge.
 No torpedo defense system compartments were liquid loaded, despite the known benefits.
 This may have been the result of overestimating the effectiveness of the lower belt armor against torpedoes, an effort to decrease draft, and provision of additional counter-flooding spaces.